 Place of birth: Surrey, England

 World ranking: 261

 Simon William started playing chess in the 90s; he got the Grandmaster title in 2008.
-The FIDE has rated him 2464 with a peak rating of 2550.
+His FIDE rating is 2464 with a peak rating of 2550.
 His rapid ranking is at 2497, Blitz at 2468, and a world ranking of 261.
 He couldn’t be given the title GM without earning the three norms where he got the final one in 2005/2006.
-He surpassed the 2500 ratings needed for one to be named a grandmaster in 2007/2008.
+He surpassed the 2500 ratings needed for one to be named a grandmaster in 2007 and 2008.

 Simon Kim Williams is one of the English notable chess players whose contribution to growing the chess industry is felt to date.
 His interest in playing chess began when he was six years old.
 And at the age of twelve, he had already got his first FIDE rating, which was 2255.
 For more information on FIDE and ratings, see the step-by-step guide on how to get a FIDE rating.

 He has engaged in numerous tournaments, from playing nationally to internationally.
 In 2003, he emerged at number seven at the British Chess Championship.
 He put more effort into bettering his performance in a tournament held in 2009, where he finished at equal second.
 In the same year, he was positioned equal first at a tournament in the Southend Chess Congress.
 Later the following year, he was rated 2690 by FIDE when he tied with Gawain Jones as the winner of the London Chess Classic.